prof-rossetti/gwu-badm-2301-201509/notes/info-systems.md

 An Information System processes information inputs into outputs for a specific purpose.

+> Information Systems need **information** inputs and outputs.
+Processing of inputs and outputs does not necessarily qualify a system as an IS

 A system may process different kinds of information, according into the following hierarchy:

 information term | meaning | example
 --- | --- | ---
 **Data** | A description of something, not necessarily organized or synthesized to provide meaning. | numbers, words, dates, images, files
-**Information** | Data that has been organized or interpreted to provide meaning and value. | a chart depicting sales over time
+**Information** | Data that has been organized or interpreted to provide meaning and value. | a chart of datapoints over time depicting an upward trend in sales
 **Knowledge** | Data and/or Information that has been organized, processed and interpreted to convey understanding, experience, accumulated learning, expertise, etc. | an informed decision to raise marketing expenditure levels

+> Presence of information does not necessarily constitute an IS

 Information Systems may or may not leverage technology.